kimo-works/kimo-works/README.md

 You can subscribe this channel if you find it helpful.

 - 🔭 I’m currently working on ...
 HTML, CSS, JS & PHP
-- 👀 I’m interested in ...
-I like to do difficult things easy by Programming
+- 👀 I’m interested in ... doing difficult things easy by Programming
 - 🌱 I’m currently learning ...
 React
 - 👯 I’m looking to collaborate on ...
 PHP
 - 🤔 I’m looking for help with ...